 My detailed and meticulous paintings are a reflection of who I am.
 I fill each and every day with a determination to do more, be kinder, help our planet, create, treat my body well, and smile as much as possible.
 I love empowering others, especially women, and encouraging them to get outside and out of their comfort zones.
 I want everyone to do that which makes them glow, because then we will all be better at facing Life and treating ourselves and others as nicely as possible.
 I absolutely love sharing my view of this planet with all of you with my paintings, and words alike.
 Because you are reading this, you too care about artwork and following your passions.
 So thank you for reading and following along.
 But truly, having my work adorn people's homes actually brings happy tears to my eyes.
 I may not be changing the world in the ways I desire just yet, and I might not always accomplish every detail on my list, but knowing that there are so many people out there with a similar vision gives me so much hope for humanity.
 And we have to keep smiling for each other.

 The process of making prints is involved too but that's why I love it.
 My prints are made in Bozeman by my photographer friend Travis Andersen.
 I hand trim and package each and every print.
 For my irregularly shaped work, I cut the backing and fold the bags.
-I send you each a personalized sticker when you order a print.
+I send you each a personalized note when you order a print.
 I love all of you for supporting my work and appreciate being a part of your world.
 And if you've ever ordered something from me, you know my shipping materials look kind of sketchy.
 And those stickers I was talking about, those are clear and kind of rub off quicker than you'd hope.
 When you receive one of my prints in the mail, your cool art print and fragile sticker will probably be supported by some kind of janky cut out cardboard.
 Sorry about that.
 It gives me much happiness to use recycled materials however.
 It also hopefully shows to you that I am simply an ordinary human trying to do the best that I can.
 With my work and my life, I hope I can pay attention to all the details, but even if I don't, I am confident that my intentions + your awesomeness will make each day a little bit better.